-DB&A's Proven Process Facilitates Long-Lasting Change
+DB&A's Proven Process Facilitates Long-Lasting Change for LL Building Products

 By definition, mergers and acquisitions are instruments of uncommon change that can test the resolve of any organization.
-However, when companies embrace these periods of transition, challenges can be transformed into opportunities-and employees at every level can take pride in co-creating a work environment that fosters bottom-line profitability and frontline job satisfaction.
+However, when companies embrace these periods of transition, challenges can be transformed into opportunities-and employees at every level can take pride in co-creating a work environment that fosters bottom-line profitability and front-line job satisfaction.